rob2791/MMM-NOAA3/README.md

 ![](examples/plain.png)

 ## Start your mirror . . . enjoy!
-  The first time you run it .....you will get an error.
+  The first time you run it .....you may get an error.
 It needs to find your lat/lon.
 The 1st time you run it is when it finds it.....after that it will work without issue :)